Bear euthanized in Steamboat after breaking into garages, vehicles

 “They had already put one tranquilizer in the bear and were preparing to put in a second one,” Lillie said.

-After the second dose, she saw the animal fell about 40 feet, the impact of which yanked the tarp out of some people’s hands.
+After the second dose, she saw the animal fall about 40 feet, the impact of which yanked the tarp out of some people’s hands.

 “Most of them dropped the tarp and ran away because they weren’t sure what state the bear would be in,” she said, adding the animal was well sedated at that point.